aakarshanbasubhardwaj/timeSeriesDataSynchronisation/README.md

 ### Linux distros

 - Please follow steps to install docker engine for you operating system [here](https://docs.docker.com/engine/install/)
-- Once you have docker engine installed on your system download and extract [release v1.0.0](https://github.com/aakarshanbasubhardwaj/timeSeriesDataSynchronisation/releases/download/v1.0.0/v1.0.0.zip)
+- Once you have docker engine installed on your system download and extract [release v1.1.0](https://github.com/aakarshanbasubhardwaj/timeSeriesDataSynchronisation/releases/download/v1.0.0/v1.0.0.zip)
-- Run the startApp shell script
+- Run the startApp shell script from terminal using
    ```bash
    ./startApp.sh
    ```